 Coming back to the wonderful Longrow 11yo Pinot Noir, now that the bottle’s been open for a couple of months.
 When I last wrote my notes on it, I was hugely impressed and it immediately became a firm favourite and one of my most memorable discoveries (I wasn’t familiar with this distillery before I bought this bottle)!

-This 11 year Campbeltown whisky from Springbank Distillery has been matured in bourbon casks before being moved over to Pinot Noir barriques from New Zealand for a three year finishing, with only 9000 bottles released.
+This 11-year Campbeltown whisky from Springbank Distillery has been matured in bourbon casks before being moved over to Pinot Noir barriques from New Zealand for a three-year finishing, with only 9000 bottles released.

 Appearance: Auburn, very autumnal.
 Invitingly deep gold with thick viscous legs that take an age to sink to the surface.

 Nose: Very little ethanol, you can smell all the aromas that, I’m sure, the distillery intended.
-Hot blackberry and cherry jam very much take centre stage, dark fruits for miles also!
-There is a smokiness obviously, but the other aromas don’t so much dominate, but upstage the last influence.
+Hot blackberry and cherry jam very much take centre stage, and dark fruits for miles also!
+There is a smokiness obviously, but the other aromas don’t so much dominate but upstage the last influence.
 Deep and intense, this is such a wonderful nose!
 There are cinnamon, satsuma and allspice berries too.
 Great balance all around!
 After the glass has matured for a while, chocolate notes behind dominant and it turns into black forest gateau, with cherry and fresh fairy cream.

 Palate: Luxuriously buttery, jam-like mouthfeel, which just oozes quality, as it costs the mouth.
 Smokey bacon jam, a touch of cherry wood smoke.
 Some malt and cereal in the background.
 Then there’s stewed fruit, pastry and custard, this is actually like drinking a Christmas dinner pudding.
 It could be a sherry trifle, Christmas pudding or a fruit pie with custard.
 It’s all in here, but without being overly complex, it’s just superb.

 Finish: Insanely elegant sweetness, the finest touch of spices, maybe black pepper and traces of menthol.
 Beautifully warming towards the end, which leaves you totally content and satisfied that you’ve chosen a seriously good whisky.

-Overall: if anything, this already fantastic whiskey, has matured, evolved and morphed into an even more sinking drop.
+Overall: if anything, this already fantastic whiskey, has matured, evolved and morphed into an even more stonking drop.
 Easily in my top 3 for 2020, possibly ever.
 This is sublime, it’s the perfect Christmas whiskey, indulgently rich and deep as hell.
 If you can find a bottle at a reasonable price, buy it.
 Even though I have 2/3 of the bottle left, I’ll be hunting at least 1 more bottle down, before they become auction fodder!